Bobbi Fiedler: Early life and education

-Born in Santa Monica, California on April 22, 1937, Fiedler attended area public schools.
-Studies continued at Santa Monica Technical School (1955–1957) and Santa Monica City College (1955–1959).
+Born to Jack and Sylvia (Levin) Horowitz in Santa Monica, California on April 22, 1937, Fiedler grew up in a Jewish family, the second of two sisters, and attended area public schools.
+Her father was a former champion boxer and owner of a construction business.
+She continued her studies at Santa Monica Technical School (1955–1957) and Santa Monica City College (1955–1959).

 Career

 Fiedler began her political career at Encino's Lanai Road Elementary School, where she mobilized other mothers to protest court-ordered desegregation busing.
 Fiedler formed an organization called Bustop in 1976, and the organization grew to 30,000 members in weeks.
-Fiedler's role in the grass-roots group helped propel her to public office, as she won a surprising upset in 1977 against Los Angeles school board president Robert Docter, who favored desegregation busing.
-While serving on the Los Angeles (City) Board of Education, Fiedler and fellow board member Roberta Weintraub were fierce opponents of desegregation busing.
+Fiedler was elected to the Los Angeles Board of Education in 1977 after defeating board president Robert Docter, who favored desegregation busing.
+While serving on the Los Angeles (City) Board of Education, Fiedler and fellow board member Roberta Weintraub were outspoken opponents of desegregation busing.